Email Analytics: Visualize your team's email activity (Gmail & Outlook)

 Hi [name],

-I was thrilled to meet earlier, and I’m excited to move to the next steps of the process.
+I was thrilled to meet earlier, and I’m excited to move to the next steps.

 I’m hoping to get started in the next day or two.
 Do you need anything from me in the meantime?